 “‘Maybe if you had $10 million you could get in,’ the attendant says, ‘or if you win the lottery.’
 ‘But even then, maybe not?’
 ‘Even then, PROBABLY not.'”

 Hjördis and Carl stayed at what was essentially an upmarket guest house on Chilean Avenue, within two avenues of The Everglades Club.

-“After the Christmas holidays,” Hjördis wrote, “we drove to California and married in Azusa.
+“After the Christmas holidays,” Hjördis wrote in 1960, “we drove to California and married in Azusa.
 It was quite hot, and it was not as I’d imagined it would be when I was a little girl – when I dreamed of walking up to the altar in my home-town, with my doctor.”
-The wedding date (as recorded on their return to Sweden) was 18th February 1946.

 “But I was as happy as can be, young, and in love.
 I wore a sleeveless pink cotton dress with a small flowery hat, and had a bouquet of cut carnations from Carl Gustaf.”